U.S. lawmakers begin push for more sanctions on North Korea

 A similar bill is likely in the U.S. Senate.
 It is expected to enjoy strong bipartisan support in both chambers.

-The bill would authorise U.S. officials to freeze assets held in the United States of those found to have direct ties to illicit North Korean activities like its nuclear programme, as well as those that do business with North Korea, providing its government with hard currency.
+The bill would authorize U.S. officials to freeze assets held in the United States of those found to have direct ties to illicit North Korean activities like its nuclear program, as well as those that do business with North Korea, providing its government with hard currency.

 It would also target banks that facilitate North Korean proliferation, smuggling, money laundering, and human rights abuses, and target people who helped in the cyber attacks against the United States, Royce said.